-‘Sons Of Anarchy’ Spinoff ‘Mayans MC’ Currently Casting Lead Roles
+‘Sons Of Anarchy’ Spinoff, ‘Mayans MC,’ Currently Casting Lead Roles

 A photo posted by Kurt Sutter (@sutterink) on

 Rivera has not confirmed his part on the show, but he did open up about what he would like to see happen.

 “If I was a part of it I would like to see him control all of California,” he explained.
 “As a character, I want to be selfish, I want to control everything; I want to control the drugs; the prostitution, and the arms.
 I want everybody coming to me when they want something and I want it to be on my terms.
 Of course, by having that there has to be conflict and that’s would make the show great is if there’s a conflict.”

 At the same time, Nerd Core Movement reports that Sutter recently explained his vision for the upcoming spin-off and the Sons of Anarchy universe.
 While Sutter is concentrating his efforts on the new show, he admitted that he wants to create four separate chapters.
 He views Sons as the opening act while Mayans MC is chapter 2.